ianwalter/puppeteer-container/README.md

 # ianwalter/puppeteer-container
 > A GitHub Action / Docker image for Puppeteer, the Headless Chrome Node API

+## DEPRECATED

+Sorry, I've switched to Playwright and no longer use Puppeteer.
+You should be able to use [ianwalter/playwright-container][playwrightUrl] instead by setting environment variables like:

+- `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true`
+- `PUPPETEER_EXECUTABLE_PATH=/opt/playwright-browsers/chromium-857950/chrome-linux/chrome`

+So that Puppeteer doesn't download Chromium and uses the existig binary in the image.

 ## About

 Forked from [buildkite/puppeteer][buildkiteUrl] and based on